php-dev-br/laravel-doc-pt-br/routing.md

     }

 <a name="fallback-routes"></a>

 ## Fallback Routes

 Using the `Route::fallback` method, you may define a route that will be executed when no other route matches the incoming request.
 Typically, unhandled requests will automatically render a "404" page via your application's exception handler.
 However, since you would typically define the `fallback` route within your `routes/web.php` file, all middleware in the `web` middleware group will apply to the route.
-You are free to add additional middleware to this route as needed:
+You are free to add additional middleware to this route as
+needed:

     Route::fallback(function () {
         // ...
     });

 > [!WARNING]
-> The fallback route should always be the last route registered by your application.
+> The fallback route should always be the last route registered by your
+> application.

 <a name="rate-limiting"></a>

 ## Rate Limiting

 <a name="defining-rate-limiters"></a>

 ### Defining Rate Limiters

 Laravel includes powerful and customizable rate limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
 To get started, you should define rate limiter configurations that meet your application's needs.

-Rate limiters may be defined within the `boot` method of your application's `App\Providers\AppServiceProvider` class:
+Typically, rate limiters are defined within the `boot` method of your application's `App\Providers\RouteServiceProvider` class.
+In fact, this class already includes a rate limiter definition that is applied to the routes in your application's `routes/api.php` file:

 ```php
 use Illuminate\Cache\RateLimiting\Limit;